15 Best Free AI Tools for Beginners in 2026 (Tested & Useful)

 Best For: Video editing

 CapCut has become extremely popular for short videos, reels, and content creation.
+It is one of the easiest AI video editing tools for beginners.

 Use It For: